 Make your title engaging and irresistible — one your audience will be so curious they’ll feel like they HAVE to read and tell you what they think.
 Even better if it makes a statement and/or makes readers look good by sharing.

 A reader living in Australia, for example, shared my post on Facebook saying that she was “posting this hoping certain people will see.”
 Yes, please use my blog to send every not-so-subtle indirect message to family and friends you see fit — that’s a way viral content spreads.

 5. Use an eye-catching cover image

 Striking images make people stop scrolling down their feed and click on your article.
 That’s why you must avoid using generic images and go for those that relate to your topic in a non-obvious way — and always optimize them for social media shares.

 I know, easier said than done.
 That’s why I’m always photographing random things I see on my walks to use on my blog and avoid stock images.
 The one on my post is from a funny sculpture I saw at Maria’s Gelato, a character that somehow goes well with people who take advantage of others, as I mentioned in the post.

 6. Tell your stories and encourage people to tell theirs

 Sharing your own stories and experiences is a great way to get people to understand and agree with you.
 On my post, I shared stories from my near six years as an immigrant in Canada to prove my point, and since it was about a sensitive topic, lots of immigrants who agreed with me were quick to share their own experiences.
-People have a need to be heard, so if you give them a safe space to do that, they will.
+People have a need to be heard, so if you give them a safe space to do that, they will open up.